Water produced at the City’s drinking water treatment plants does not contain lead. Lead can be found in:

 Lead can affect how the brain and nervous system grows.
 According to Toronto Public Health, those most at risk include:

 Toronto Public Health strongly recommends replacing your side of the lead service pipe at the same time that the City is replacing its side.
+For options, see section below called What to Do if you Have Lead Pipes.
 Cutting the pipe to replace just one portion can cause particles of lead to enter drinking water, which can lead to a temporary spike in lead levels.

 The water service pipe delivers water into a building.
 This pipe is divided into two parts.

 Lead pipes affect residential homes.
 There are approximately 437,000 residential customers in the City of Toronto.
-Of these, it is estimated that approximately 24,525 contain City-owned lead water service pipes.
+Of these, it is estimated that slightly more than 22,000 contain City-owned lead water service pipes.

 A licensed plumber is the best way to determine if your water service pipe is lead.
-They will likely need to enter your basement to make a visual inspection of the pipe.
+They will likely need to enter your basement to make a visual inspection of the pipe entering your home near the water meter.

 The City also offers free lead testing to help determine if you have lead in your water.